-For example, if the day-ahead market results in a flow from DK1 to DE, but TenneT experiences internal congestions, TenneT can initiate a countertrade with Energinet.
-Energinet will provide the downward regulation in DK1, and TenneT will purchase sufficient upward regulation within their area to compensate for the limited flow from DK1.
+For example, if the day-ahead market results in a flow from Denmark West to Germany, but TenneT experiences internal congestions, TenneT can initiate a countertrade with Energinet.
+Energinet will provide the downward regulation in DK1, and TenneT will purchase sufficient upward regulation within their control area to compensate for the limited flow from DK1.